 If the student fails or refuses to appear, an administrative hold will be placed on their account.
 The Conduct Officer may, after conducting such investigation as they may deem necessary, dismiss the charges or impose a disciplinary sanction and a decision as defined in these regulations.

-If the Conduct Officer imposes a disciplinary sanction and a decision as defined in Part III.B.VII. of these regulations, they shall notify the student in writing of such action, and the student may appeal this action to the Dean of Students per the administrative conduct conference appeal procedure outlined below.
+If the Conduct Officer imposes a disciplinary sanction and a decision as defined in Part III.B.VII. of these regulations, they shall notify the student in writing of such action, and the student may appeal this action to the Director of Student Conduct & CARE per the administrative conduct conference appeal procedure outlined below.